Garden area in Chattanooga, Tennessee.

 Rock Climbing in Chattanooga

 We drove about 30 minutes from the city to see the sandstone bluffs of Leda, which offers both sport and trad lines.
-We followed the “gigantic route,” which is a 5.7 and about 80 feet tall.
+We followed the “gigantic route,” which is 5.7 and about 80 feet tall.
 After Mike set the route, I climbed first, with TJ completing the route after.

 Find all your climbing gear for Chattanooga here.